 Estimates suggest that the population of siskins in Britain has increased from about 40,000 pairs in the early 1970s to almost half a million breeding pairs now.
 It is thought that this increase is due in part to the maturing coniferous plantations around the country as well as the supply of niger seed and peanuts in our gardens.

-In autumn, our population of siskins is boosted by migrants from eastern Europe trying to avoid the worst of the winter cold.
-Numbers are greater in years when alder and spruce seeds on the continent are in short supply and, as their natural food supplies diminish through the winter, gradually more and more siskins make their way into our gardens to find food, so we should all be looking out for them over the next couple of months.
+In autumn, the British population of siskins is boosted by migrants from eastern Europe trying to avoid the worst of the winter cold.
+Numbers are greater in years when alder and spruce seeds on the continent are in short supply and, as their natural food supplies diminish through the winter, gradually more and more siskins make their way into our gardens to find food, so we should all be looking out for them over the winter months.

 Where do siskins nest?